Top 10 Most Iconic Moments in Olympic History

 🎌 The Games Without Fans – Tokyo 2021

-The Tokyo 2020 Olympics—postponed to 2021 due to the COVID-19 pandemic—became the first Summer Games held without spectators.
+The Tokyo 2020 Olympics—postponed to 2021 due to the COVID-19 pandemic—became the first Summer Games held with Tokyo venues closed to public spectators.
 Empty stadiums, closed public viewing areas, and strict health protocols created a surreal atmosphere in venues that traditionally pulse with global energy.

 Despite the lack of fans, athletes and organizers showed remarkable resilience.
 Volunteers cheered from the stands in place of crowds, and competitors found unity in a shared spirit of defiance against adversity.